The Dispensationalist Problem, Part 4

 Notwithstanding the “debate” format, Wilson and Deace seemed almost terrified to disagree with each other.
 What was more interesting than their mutual admiration society was the mood of the audience.
 The young people at Turning Point are decidedly turning against Christian Zionism.
 I think they are figuring out that it has always been a fraud and a con.

 The reason there is a fracture in the conservative movement, reflected in the feud between Ben Shapiro and Tucker Carlson, is that we elected Donald Trump based upon his repeated promise of no pointless wars, and what we’ve gotten in Trump’s second term is endless wars for Israel and the neocons.
-The young people at TPUSA’s Americafest can see this just as anyone else can, and they don’t like it any more than older conservatives, such as Tucker Carlson and Steve Bannon.
+The young people at TPUSA’s Americafest can see this just as anyone else can, and they don’t like it any more than older conservatives.

 Wilson fielded this question, not Deace, and handled it by saying that what matters is not genetic descent from Abraham but rather being converted to God’s covenant with Abraham.
 Being converted to the covenant is what matters, not biological descent.
 That sounds reasonable, but: 1) Christian Zionists believe that Jews are specially blessed by virtue of physical descent from Abraham, and 2) Scripture plainly states that God’s promise, God’s covenant, was not to Abraham’s seeds, plural, but to Abraham’s seed, singular, which is Jesus Christ.
 (Acts 3:25-26; Gal.
 3:16).
 Where does that leave those who are not in Christ, whether physical descendants of Abraham or converts to Judaism?
 Obviously, they are outside of that covenant.

 Another question concerned the viciously anti-Christian statements in the Talmud, which constitutes the main document that religious Jews study.
-Wilson responded that the Talmud was a collection of writings compiled over 800 years, and there are some bad things and some good things in there.
+Wilson (his comments begin at the 15 minute mark) responded that the Talmud was a collection of writings compiled over 800 years, and there are some bad things and some good things in there.
 That is a good answer intended to fend off anti-semitism; not having ever read the Talmud, I have no way to know the truth of it.
-(Wilson has written a book called, “American Milk and Honey” in which he tries to dispel the errors of the dispensationalists while still being careful not to give any fuel for the anti-semites.
-This same tone is prominent in this mini-debate.)
+(Wilson has written a book called, “American Milk and Honey” in which he tries to dispel the errors of the dispensationalists while still being careful not to give any grist to the antisemite mill.)

 However, it strikes me that Wilson’s answer to the outrageous statements found in the Talmud misses the larger issue, which is this: fundamentalist or conservative Christians (including Seventh-day Adventists) have a romanticized view of Jews in which Jews study the Hebrew Scriptures, but not the Greek Scriptures, whereas Christians study both.
 In reality, Jews do not study the Old Testament; they study the Talmud, which is commentary upon commentary upon commentary, several layers removed from anything Christians understand to be inspired.